 University admissions should be mainly through free entrance exams, selection courses, or other methods independent of one's success in upper secondary education.
-The results of upper secondary studies may, however, be used as a selection factor in such fields as they are particularly suiting.
-Even in such cases, universities must allocate a significant part of the beginner places for students applying through channels independent of upper secondary studies results, as well as stress suitability and motivation in university admission.
+However, academic performance at secondary level can be used as a secondary selection factor in fields in which it is particularly relevant.
+Even in such cases, Universities must always focus on suitability and motivation in student admission.
 The evaluation must be professional, transparent and equal, with consideration for the special characteristics of the different disciplines.
-Entrance exams in the same field, when possible, should be realised as nationwide joint application.
+Entrance examinations must be accessible, and applicants must be offered adequate individual arrangements.
+Entrance examinations in the same fields should be conducted through national joint application examinations wherever possible.
 The system must eliminate the need for preparatory courses, and applying through the open university must not require unreasonable amounts of money and time.
 We must not switch over to a model of student admission where universities admit a large number of applicants to pursue a degree, only to at a later stage reject students based on study success.
 Developing open university studies must also not lead to such an arrangement.
 In the future, a student who is admitted the right to study for a lower university degree will, in principle, always receive the right to study for a higher university degree.
 The open university offers possibilities for supplementing one's knowledge and skills and applying to higher education at different stages of life, also without general higher education eligibility.
-The role of the open university is not to function as a paidfor way to circumvent the application system, and open universities should not award degrees.
+The role of the open university is not to function as a paid-for way to circumvent the application system, and open universities should not award degrees.
 Quotas for first-time applicants are not a good way to speed up access to higher education.